sewelljohnathan/KaitScript/README.md

     a = a + i
 }
 ```
-The variable `i` does not need to be defined beforehand, and is implicitly of type `num`
+The variable `i` can have any name and does not need to be defined beforehand.
+It is implicitly of type `num`

 ### Functions